(tes tos' ter one)

 HOW should this medicine be used?

-Testosterone injection may control your symptoms but will not cure your condition.
+Testosterone may control your symptoms but will not cure your condition.
 Your doctor may adjust your dose of testosterone depending on the amount of testosterone in your blood during your treatment and your reaction to the medication.

 Are there OTHER USES for this medicine?